Building Objective-C or Swift apps for macOS

-After a build has been triggered, it can be in the following states:
+After a build is triggered, it can be in the following states:

-- queued - the build is in a queue waiting for resources to be freed up
+- queued - the build is queued, waiting for resources to be free.

-- building - the build is running and performing the predefined tasks
+- building - the build is running the predefined tasks.

-- failed - the build has completed but it has failed; you can troubleshoot what went wrong by downloading and inspecting the build log
+- failed - the build encountered failures that prevented it from completing.
+You can troubleshoot the build by downloading and inspecting the build logs.

-- canceled - the build has been canceled by a user action or it has timed out
+- canceled - the build was canceled by a user action or it timed out.

 4.1.
 Build logs